emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has continue watching options that can be synced. ✔️
 1. Site has good sorting + random suggestions and editor picks. ✔️
 1. Site does have 4K content on instances like pstream. ✔️
+1. Site looks good + works well on mobile. ✔️

 ***
-## Watch2Day
+## xPrime
-### Score: 22/22
+### Score: 24/24
 1. Streams load very fast. ✔️
 1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
+1. Finds streams quickly, including older content. ✔️
-1. Has 9 servers and does auto-switch if one fails. ✔️
+1. They have 4 servers and they do auto-switch if one fails. ✔️
 1. Site does have episode auto-next. ✔️
-1. Site has good UI, feels modern, shows results as you type. ✔️
-1. Has built in subs for most things and allows adjustments. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does have watchlists. ✔️
-1. Site has good sorting options and a AI to give random recommendations. ✔️
-1. Site does have 4K content. ✔️

-***
-## 7Xtream
-### Score: 22/22
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. Has 21 servers and first does cycle through 3 different if it fails. ✔️
-1. Site does not auto-next on chrome when you turn off ads. ✔️
-1. Sites UI is good, feels modern. ✔️
+1. Sites UI feels modern, shows trailers on hover, one of the best. ✔️
 1. Has built in subs for most content and allows adjustments. ✔️
 1. It has movies, shows and anime. ✔️
-1. Site has watchlists. ✔️
-1. Site has sorting options, random movies, similar + recommended on each page. ✔️
+1. Site has watchlists and continue watching. ✔️
+1. Good sorting, gives recommendations based on watched, and has mood based search. ✔️
 1. Site does have 4K content. ✔️
+1. Site looks good + works well on mobile. ✔️

 ***
 ## Hexa
-### Score: 21/22
+### Score: 23/24
 1. Streams load very fast. ✔️
 1. Content is 1080p, and can be lowered. ✔️
 1. Finds streams consistently for both new and old content. ✔️